chrisjrn/ubiquitous-tribble/psf-new-code-of-conduct.md

 This Code of Conduct was forked from the example policy from [ORIGINAL CODE OF CONDUCT AND ITS LICENSE]

-Additional language was added by [ATTRIBUTION OF PEOPLE EDITING THIS DOCUMENT].
+Additional language was added by Sage Sharp of [Otter Tech](https://otter.technology/code-of-conduct-training/).
 Language was incorporated from the following Codes of Conduct:

-[LIST OF CODES OF CONDUCT AND THEIR LICENSE TERMS]
+ * The [LGBTQ in Tech Slack Code of Conduct](https://lgbtq.technology/coc.html), which is licensed under a [Creative Commons Zero License](https://creativecommons.org/publicdomain/zero/1.0/).